-The Kinetik Finger Pulse Oximeter – monitor your SpO2 levels at home
+The Kinetik Approved Finger Pulse Oximeter – monitor your SpO2 levels at home

-The Kinetik Wellbeing Finger Pulse Oximeter was developed in partnership with St John Ambulance, and is used by NHS Scotland.
-It is a compact device that makes taking an SP02 reading at home very quick and easy.
-Our Oximeter is a certified class lla medical device that uses ultra-low power and can be safely used in or out of your home to check your blood oxygen levels and pulse rate.
+The Kinetik Approved Finger Pulse Oximeter is a compact device that makes taking an SP02 reading at home very quick and easy.
+This Oximeter is a certified class lla medical device that can be safely used in or out of your home to check your blood oxygen levels and pulse rate.
 It comes with a handy lanyard and batteries for portable and convenient use and is ultra-simple to set up.

 How to use the Kinetik Approved Finger Pulse Oximeter.